microsoft/fluentui/packages/office-ui-fabric-react/src/components/ChoiceGroup/docs/new/ChoiceGroupOverview.md

-ChoiceGroup buttons (commonly referred to as radio buttons) let users select a single option from two or more choices.
+Radio buttons (code name: `ChoiceGroup`) let people select a single option from two or more choices.

 [Sketch toolkit]()